Charles-Michel Billard

-Charles-Michel Billard (16 June 1800, Pellouailles-les-Vignes - 31 January 1832, Angers) was a French physician, best known for his research of pediatric diseases.
+Charles-Michel Billard (16 June 1800, Pellouailles-les-Vignes - 31 January 1832, Angers) was a French medical doctor, best known for his research of pediatric diseases.

 He studied in Laval and Angers, then in 1824 relocated to Paris, where he found employment at the Hôpital des Enfants-Trouvés.
 In 1828 he received his medical degree, then returned to Angers, where he started a medical practice.
 He died in Angers from tuberculosis on January 31, 1832 (age 31).

 Published works

 In 1828 he published his best work, a book on newborn illnesses, titled "Traité des maladies des enfants nouveau nés et à la mamelle".
 In 1832 Charles-Prosper Ollivier d'Angers published a second edition of the work, and in 1837, a third French edition was issued.
 It was also translated into German by Friedrich Ludwig Meissner (1829), and in 1839 the third French edition was translated into English and published with the title of "A treatise on the diseases of infants".
 His other noted written efforts include: